infinitee404/fetch-dictionary/README.md

 -   **Audio Pronunciations**: Listen to audio pronunciations of the phonetics for each word.
 -   **Part of speech**: Users can see all parts of speech of the words and their respective meanings.
 -   **Responsive**: The application is responsive for various scrren sizes.
+-   **Dark/Light Theme**: The application has a dark mode and a light mode.
+-   **Font Choice**: The application has a choice for 3 different font faces.

 -   ## Installation